thedivergentai/divergent_nodes/README.md

 ### KoboldCpp Node

 Runs models using the KoboldCpp executable (`koboldcpp_cu12.exe` or similar).
-This node launches KoboldCpp with setup parameters via the command line and passes generation parameters (including prompt and optional image data) via a JSON payload on standard input.
+This node employs a hybrid approach: it launches a KoboldCpp instance in the background with specified setup parameters (and caches this instance for efficiency) and then sends generation requests to that instance's API.

 **Prerequisites:**